CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4B - Appearance.md

 ```math
 q(\alpha) = \frac{2}{3}\left(\left(1- \frac{\alpha}{180\degree}\right)\cos(\alpha) + \frac{1}{\pi}\sin(\alpha)\right)\tag{67}
 ```
-Note that this formula is quite a great approximation, and does not take into account rings and other factors that may change the brightness of a planet.
+Note that this formula is a very loose approximation, and does not take into account rings and other factors that may change the brightness of a planet.

 #### Example 17
 <div align="center">